Sedimentologic Data from Point aux Chenes Marsh and Estuary, Mississippi (21CCT02)

 Abstract:

 Sediment samples, including marsh and estuarine surface samples and marsh push and peat-auger cores, were collected from Point aux Chenes, Mississippi from October 23-26, 2018, and August 4, 2021.
 Marsh surface samples (top 1 centimeter (cm) of sediment; sample names appended with S), marsh push cores (core names appended with M) and peat-auger cores (core names appended with R) were collected along 50-meter (m), shore perpendicular, transects identified as sites 5, 6, 7, and 9.
 All samples in the dataset are referred to by alternate field activity number (FAN) 18CCT09 (FAN 2018-358-FA) and alternate FAN 21CCT02 (FAN 2021-320-FA).
-Estuarine PONAR grab samples (sample names appended with G), marsh surface samples, and push cores were collected and brought back for sedimentological analyses including dry bulk density, organic content, grain-size for the development of a sedimentological baseline, and gamma spectroscopy for the development of geochronologies.
+Estuarine Ponar grab samples (sample names appended with G), marsh surface samples, and push cores were collected and brought back for sedimentological analyses including dry bulk density, organic content, grain-size (for the development of a sedimentological baseline), and gamma spectroscopy (for the development of geochronologies).
 Peat augers were collected, described for depth to peat, and discarded in the field.
-Marsh and estuarine surface and core sediment samples are part of the U.S. Geological Survey (USGS) St. Petersburg Coastal and Marine Science Center's (SPCMSC) Estuarine-MaRsh Geology (EMRG) and Sea-level and Storms Impacts on Estuarine Environments and Shorelines (SSIEES) research projects which study how and where short- and long-term marsh and estuarine coastal process interact in order to identify and evaluate geologic and geomorphic variables influences on marshes and their resiliency under different storm and sea-level scenarios, determine marsh-upland boundary change rates, and sediment accumulation and erosion rates.
-Note: This data release was revised on August 2, 2021, and versioned on August 23, 2023.
-Please see the Suggested Citation section on the data release webpage for more details.
+Marsh and estuarine surface and core sediment samples were collected by the U.S. Geological Survey (USGS) St. Petersburg Coastal and Marine Science Center's (SPCMSC) to study how and where short- and long-term marsh and estuarine coastal process interact in order to identify and evaluate geologic and geomorphic variables influences on marshes and their resiliency under different storm and sea-level scenarios, determine marsh-upland boundary change rates, and sediment accumulation and erosion rates.
+Note: This data release was revised with additional data.
+Please see the data release webpage for more details.

 Supplemental_Information:

-To ensure that USGS-SPCMSC data management protocols were followed, this survey was assigned the following USGS FAN: 2021-320-FA (Project ID/alternate FAN 21CCT02), additional survey and data details are available on the Coastal and Marine Geoscience Data System (CMGDS) at https://cmgds.marine.usgs.gov/fan_info.php?fan=2022-302-FA.
-On August 4, 2021, two push cores and three peat augers from 2 unique sites were collected from the Point aux Chenes marsh in the northern Gulf of Mexico.
+To ensure that USGS-SPCMSC data management protocols were followed, this survey was assigned the following USGS FAN: 2021-320-FA (Project ID/alternate FAN 21CCT02).
+Additional survey and data details are available on the Coastal and Marine Geoscience Data System (CMGDS) at https://cmgds.marine.usgs.gov/services/activity.php?fan=2021-320-FA.
+On August 4, 2021, two push cores and three peat augers from 2 unique sites were collected from the Point aux Chenes marsh.
 The sample locations field setup consisted of a rover Global Positioning System (GPS) unit used to collect data at each sample site, and one base station.
 During field sampling, estuarine water parameter measurements were collected where applicable and are included in this report.

 1. How might this data set be cited?